profile \ 02

 Text by Amanda Austin

-Looking back over the career of artist Laith McGregor you can clearly see what sets his work apart, as well as the threads that emerge and run throughout to tie it all, quite neatly, together.
-Following his work back to the beginning, it was the particularly unique biro works, mainly portraits, that first saw his work exposed to a much wider audience and propelled him into becoming a notable emerging artist within the contemporary Australian art scene.
+Looking back over the career of artist Laith McGregor you can clearly see as much of what sets his work apart, as you can the threads that emerge and run throughout it all and tie it, quite neatly, together.
+Following Laith's work back to its first public emergence it seems to be his unique biro works, mainly portraits, that initially exposed his work to a much wider audience and propelled him, very early on in his career, into a notable emerging artist and 'one to watch', within the contemporary Australian art scene.

-I met Laith through my close friend and his now-wife Kylee and when they came to Sydney. in 2008, we had lunch together on the day of his first group show at Sullivan and Strumpf Gallery, in Paddington.
-During our conversation, we spoke a little about the debate that had come up about his use of blue ballpoint pen in the past.
-In his last years at art school and assessment, it came to light that some of Laith’s teachers and critics debated and opposed it, viewing the use of pen on paper in fine art as a potential degradation of artful practice.
-Laith mentioned that one of the artists he would be showing alongside that night was a teacher from art school, who knew firsthand how contested his use of the ballpoint was.
+I met Laith through my long time close friend and his now-wife Kylee.
+They both came to Sydney in 2008 to visit for Laith's first group show represented under Sullivan and Strumpf Gallery, in Paddington.
+We had lunch ealier in the day of the exhibition opening to catch up.
+During our conversation arose the debate which had continued to surround his choice to largely use, what was seen as; the 'commonplace' blue biro.
+In the last years at art school Laith's use of the ballpoint, for some of his major works, became a central conversation when his work was discussed, and throughout his final assesments it came to had come to light that some of Laith’s teachers and critics openly opposed it - some going as far as viewing the use of pen on paper, in fine art, as a degradation of artful practice.
+At lunch that day, Laith mentioned in passing that one of the artists he would be showing alongside that night was a teacher from art school, who of course knew firsthand how widely contested and debated Laith's decided use of the lowly ballpoint pen was.

 EYE / I

-In this personal space, Laith had created a seemingly simple installation that transferred a concise yet complex understanding of the thread that travels throughout all of his work: himself, unedited.
-There he was, in his own little world, churning through thoughts, digesting life, culture and history, and himself in amongst it and as the centrepoint to it all.
-Those two little glass eyes, through a rough painted face, contained the ability for me to understand everything in one neat, singular letter: I.
+In this personal space Laith had created a seemingly simple installation that transferred a concise, yet complex understanding of the thread that travels throughout all of his work: Himself.
+Un-edited.
+There he was, in his own little world, churning and burning through paper, pens, and thoughts as he mentally digests life, culture, history, and himself in amongst it all, as it swirls around him like one of his many diary-like montages, and he is always somehow, somewhere in there, as the centerpoint or counterpoint to it all.
+Those two little glass eyes, through a rough painted face, contained the ability for me to understand a lot about Laith's objective through his work, in one neat, singular letter: I.

-This candid discovery of yourself through art and creative expression, exposing the viewer to an unedited day-to-day flow of thoughts, ideas, and experiences, not only helps build a direct connection with an audience but it creates an added layer to the work.
-This added layer is an invitation to consider the artist behind the material as an extended passage to understanding their work as a whole.
-Laith's process of exposing himself and his inner world, unedited, leads the audience to take an interest in Laith McGregor, the man behind the art, as a way of understanding the living and ever-evolving context of it all.
+This candid discovery of yourself through art and creative expression, exposing the viewer to an unedited day-to-day flow of thoughts, ideas, and experiences, -if done with real honesty and authenticity, not only helps the work to build a direct connection with its audience, but it creates an added layer to the work.
+This added layer is an invitation to consider the artist behind the material as an addition to the work, or as an extended passage to understanding their work more deeply, and as a whole.
+Using the self as a central concept, in art and expression, naturally helps the work to always change and evolve.
+The complex tapestry of trying to understand the world as we mature, experience. and grow is very evident in Laith's overall body of work.
+Laith's process of exposing himself and his inner world, unedited, leads the audience to take an interest in Laith McGregor, the man behind the art, as a way of understanding the living and ever-evolving context of it the work as a whole, at some stage, however long into the future, his life will be there, emating life as it was on someboy's wall somewhere.

 PING PONG PARADISE